 Members of Officer Jones Tactical Unit apprehended Green hours later at an apartment building located at 3121 West 15th Street.
 The .38 caliber murder weapon and Officer Dobson’s firearm was recovered in a separate man’s home who had spent time in jail with Green.
 Green was charged with murder, attempted murder, Possession of a controlled substance and escape.
 Green stood trial and on April 1, 1993 his trial ended in a hung jury.
 Judge Thomas Hett declared a mistrila and ordered a new trial to begin on April 19, 1993.
 During a second trial Green was found guilty.
 On May 17, 1993, Green was sentenced to 100 years at the Menard Correctional Center.
 His projected parole release date based on his sentence was January 8, 2045.

 Officer Jones was waked at A.R.
-Leak Funeral Home located at 7838 South Cottage Grove Avenue and his funeral mass was held at Bethel Lutheran Church located at 6201 South Sangamon Avenue, was cremated, and laid to rest on January 12, 1991 in Oak Woods Cemetery, 1035 East 67th Street, Chicago, Illinois.
+Leak Funeral Home located at 7838 South Cottage Grove Avenue.
+His funeral mass was held at Bethel Lutheran Church located at 6201 South Sangamon Avenue, was cremated, and laid to rest on January 12, 1991 in Oak Woods Cemetery, 1035 East 67th Street, Chicago, Illinois.